leandroadonis86/5G-USB-Dongle-SDX55/Firmware/VOS/README.md

 `$ sudo mkdir -p /mnt/ubifs-root`

-10) Check if module "ubi sile system type" is active in the system to be able to mount
+10) Check if module "ubi system type" is active in the system to be able to mount

 ```
 $ cat /proc/filesystems